robweber/trash-panda/README.md

 ## Host Documentation

 On every host status page there is a tab for the configured services, and host documentation.
 The documentation tab is an optional feature that can pull host information from a Markdown file for that host.
-By default the location of these files is in the `docs` directory, but this can be changed in the config file.
+By default the location of these files is in the `docs` directory, but this can be changed in the [config file](#global-configuration).

-To work properly the documentation file should have the same ID as as the host and end in `.md`.
+To work properly the documentation file should have the same ID as the host and end in `.md`.
 For a host named __My Web Server__ the file would be the slugified version of the host __my-web-server.md__.
 This is the same as the host id returned by the [API](#api) or found in the browser path when viewing the host status.

+### Direct Documentation Links

+An endpoint `/docs/<filename>` exists to load and render any Markdown file from the docs directory.
+These can be linked together to create a rudimentary wiki page or other type of custom documentation for display via Markdown parsing.
+Coupled with [custom nav links](#website-options) this can be linked on any page.
+The link for a file `information.md` within the docs directory would be `/docs/information`.
+As with host documentation filenames are assumed to be in a slugified format.

 ## Templating